Catholic People's Party: 1965–1980

-The period 1965–1980 is period of decline, crisis and dissent for the KVP.
-The share of votes for the KVP began to decline after 1966, because of depillarisation and secularisation: There were fewer Catholics and Catholics no longer supported a Catholic party.
+The period 1965–1980 was period of decline, crisis and dissent for the KVP.
+The party's vote share began to decline after 1966 as a result of depillarisation and secularisation; there were fewer Catholics, and Catholics no longer necessarily supported a Catholic party.

-In the 1967 elections the KVP lost 15% of its votes and 8 seats.
+In the 1967 general election, the KVP lost 15% of its votes and eight seats.
 During the election campaign the KVP, ARP and CHU declared that they wanted to continue cooperating with each other.
 Cooperation with the PvdA was much less important.
-This led to unrest under young and left wing KVP supporters, including Ruud Lubbers, Jo Cals, Erik Jurgens and Jacques Aarden, who called themselves Christian Radicals.
-After the elections this promise was upheld and the KVP formed a cabinet with its old partners, led by Piet de Jong.
-After much debate some of the Christian Radicals broke away from the KVP in 1968 to form the Political Party of Radicals (PPR).
-These include three members of parliament, who form their own parliamentary party Groep Aarden.
+This led to unrest among young and left-wing KVP supporters, including Ruud Lubbers, Jo Cals, Erik Jurgens and Jacques Aarden, who called themselves Christian Radicals.
+After the election, this promise was upheld and the KVP formed a cabinet with its old partners, led by Piet de Jong.
+After much debate, some of the Christian Radicals broke away from the KVP in 1968 to form the Political Party of Radicals (PPR).
+These include three members of parliament, who form their own parliamentary party, Groep Aarden.
 Lubbers and Cals stayed with the KVP.
 The new party became a close partner of the PvdA.
-In the 1971 elections the KVP lost another 7 seats (18% of its vote).
-The KVP again joined the ARP, CHU and VVD to form a new centre-right cabinet with rightwing dissenters of the PvdA, united in DS'70.
+In the 1971 general election, the KVP lost another seven seats (18% of its vote).
+The KVP again joined the ARP, CHU and VVD to form a new centre-right cabinet with right-wing dissenters of the PvdA, united in Democratic Socialists '70 (DS'70).
 The ARP's Barend Biesheuvel led the cabinet.
 In 1972 the cabinet fell because of internal problems of the junior partner, DS'70.

-In the subsequent elections the KVP again lost eight seats, leaving only 27, 23 less than in 1963.
-The cabinet again lost its majority and the KVP saw no alternative than to cooperate with the PvdA and its allies PPR and D66.
-An extra-parliamentary cabinet is formed by PvdA, PPR and D66 joined by prominent progressives from KVP and ARP.
+In the subsequent election, the KVP again lost eight seats, leaving only 27, 23 less than in 1963.
+The cabinet lost its majority and the KVP saw no alternative than to cooperate with the PvdA and its allies PPR and Democrats 66 (D'66).
+An extra-parliamentary cabinet was formed by PvdA, PPR and D66 joined by prominent progressives from KVP and ARP.
 The KVP's ministers include the minister of Justice Dries van Agt and the minister of the Economy Ruud Lubbers.
-The KVP does not officially support this cabinet, which is led by social democrat Joop den Uyl.
-This cabinet was characterised by infighting and fell just before the 1977 elections.
+The KVP did not officially support this cabinet, which was led by social democrat Joop den Uyl.
+This cabinet was characterised by infighting and fell just before the 1977 general election.

-In the 1970s the KVP realised that if it wanted to continue it needed to find new ways of cooperating.
-Ideas to form a broad Christian democratic party, like the German Christian Democratic Union were brought into practice.
+In the 1970s, the KVP realised that if it was to continue, it needed to find new ways of cooperating.
+Ideas to form a broad Christian democratic party, like the German Christian Democratic Union, were brought into practice.
 In 1974 the three parties formed a federation, called Christian Democratic Appeal (CDA).
-In the 1977 elections the CDA won more seats than the KVP, ARP and CHU had together.
-After the elections, Dries van Agt became prime minister for the CDA.
-In 1980 the three parties officially dissolved themselves into the CDA.
+In the 1977 election the CDA won more seats than the KVP, ARP and CHU had together.
+After the election, Dries van Agt became prime minister.
+In 1980, the three parties officially dissolved themselves into the CDA.